atiumcache/pure-recipe/README.md

 We're tired of the ads.
 We're tired of the blog posts.
 We just want the recipe!

 This is a terminal application that allows you to quickly bypass the junk that plagues most recipe websites.
-Just run the program and _voila_, a pretty-printed recipe is outputted to your terminal.
+Just run the program and _voil&#00E0_, a pretty-printed recipe is outputted to your terminal.

 ## Usage